Kendall Jenner Strips Off Her Emmys Dress Leaving Just The Latex Bodysuit, Instagram Goes Wild

 “I loooooooooove you,” another told the model.

-Kendall tends to opt out of replying to her fanbase on social media.
+Kendall tends to opt out of replying to her fan base on social media.
 The star does comment on her sisters’ posts on a regular basis, but fan interaction from Kendall seems to be kept to a minimum.

 Kendall did update her Instagram with the full dress, although dedicated followers of the star would likely consider that old news.